Looksy-tech/SDK/README_EN.md

 ## Need help?

-If you have trouble integrating the widget or have questions, contact our team.
-We can help configure the widget for your specific platform.
+If you have trouble integrating the widget or have any questions, contact our team.
+We can help configure the widget for your specific service.

 ---

 ## WooCommerce (WordPress)

-### Recommended method: Code Snippets plugin
+### Recommended method: using the Code Snippets plugin

 This method works for most WooCommerce stores.
 You do not need to edit theme files, search for `footer.php`, or create `single-product.php`.

 Do not use this method together with manual script insertion in `footer.php`, otherwise the SDK may be loaded twice.

-### 1. Install Code Snippets
+### 1. Install the Code Snippets plugin

 1. Open the WordPress admin panel.
 2. Go to `Plugins -> Add New`.
 3. Search for `Code Snippets`.
 4. Install and activate the plugin.
-5. Make sure the `Snippets` or `Code Snippets` section appears in the menu.
+5. Make sure a `Snippets` or `Code Snippets` section appears in the menu.

 ### 2. Create a new PHP snippet